Install the Plugin

 Try an intent command on a real decision:

-/archcore:adr choose PostgreSQL as primary databaseThe agent should create a draft ADR in
+/archcore:decide use PostgreSQL as the primary databaseThe agent picks the right document type (an ADR), creates a draft in

-.archcore/via MCP — not via direct file writes.
+.archcore/via MCP — not via direct file writes — and offers a rule + guide follow-up.

 If /archcore:* commands don’t appear, check Troubleshooting.